rafaelprietocuriel/ModalShare/README.md

 ## Variable description

+CityID - unique identifier for the metropolitan area.
+Repeated IDs correspond to two or more observations for the same city.

-ID - unique identifier of the observation
+ObsID - unique identifier of the observation.

+year - year of the sample

+LastObservation - binary, detailing whether the number corresponds to the latest observation of the city

-City - name of the city
+Country - name of the country

 state_name - name of the state if available

 state_abbr - state abbreviation if available

-Country - name of the country
+City - name of the city

-year - year of the sample
+metro_names - name of the metropolitan area if available (mostly in the US).
+The name for some cities corresponds to the largest municipality of the metropolitan area

 population - estimated population corresponding to the year of the observations